dhellmann/pymotw/PyMOTW/glob/index.rst

 :Purpose: Use Unix shell rules to fine filenames matching a pattern.
 :Python Version: 1.4

 Even though the glob API is very simple, the module packs a lot of power.
 It is useful in any situation where your program needs to look for a list of files on the filesystem with names matching a pattern.
-If you need a list of filenames that all have a certain extension, prefix, or any common string in the middle, use glob instead of writing code to scan the directory contents yourself.
+If you need a list of filenames that all have a certain extension, prefix, or any common string in the middle, use :mod:`glob` instead of writing code to scan the directory contents yourself.

 The pattern rules for glob are not regular expressions.
 Instead, they follow standard Unix path expansion rules.
-Shell variable names and tilde (~) are not expanded.
 There are only a few special characters: two different wild-cards, and character ranges are supported.
-The patterns rules are applied to segments of the filename (stopping at /), but paths in the pattern can be relative or absolute.
+The patterns rules are applied to segments of the filename (stopping at the path separator, ``/``).
+Paths in the pattern can be relative or absolute.
+Shell variable names and tilde (``~``) are not expanded.

 Example Data
 ============

 The examples below assume the following test files are present in the current working directory:

 .. {{{cog
 .. from paver.path import path